lucas-dpontes/NeoBank-User-Engagement-Analysis/README.md

-# Neo-Bank User Engagement Analysis
+# NeoBank User Engagement Analysis

 This is a course completion project of a 400-hour training bootcamp in Data Analytics, at [Le Wagon Programming School](https://www.lewagon.com/).